What’s Growing 2017

 Click here to see 2014 growing season map.

-The Farm Hub’s 2016 crop planning process included both market research and a review of our production objectives.
+The Farm Hub’s ongoing crop planning process includes both market research and a review of our production objectives.
 For our vegetable crops, we began by speaking with more than a dozen wholesale food buyers around the region to learn what types are in demand but difficult to source locally.
-During the 2016 season we will test a selection of these, including cole crops (broccoli and cauliflower), legumes (edamame and green beans), root crops (carrots, parsnips, and sweet potatoes), and sweet corn, for wholesale marketability.
 By tracking in detail the costs associated with growing these crops organically and at scale, we can assess their viability as promising areas of expansion for Hudson Valley farmers.
 In this way, we hope to increase the diversity of food available locally and provide growers with information that can help strengthen their capacity in the wholesale market.

 Broccoli & Cauliflower – Many buyers in the Hudson Valley have told us they have trouble locating large quantities of locally grown broccoli.
 In addition, we understand that it can be difficult to meet the desired head size for cauliflower in wholesale markets.
 Through demonstrating reliable organic growing practices and consistent supply, we are exploring wholesale opportunities in the regional market for area farmers.